You might also recognize Yotam Ottolenghi as a chef, restaurateur, and bestselling cookbook author.

 It isn’t always like a master’s dissertation that hangs over you or journalism, where the next story is usually there to put in writing.

-He additionally cherished the immediate feel of gratification.
+He additionally cherished the immediate feeling of gratification.

-He compared this to his MA dissertation, which took him two years to write down and, he jokes, that only one man or woman within the world ended up reading.
+He compared this to his MA dissertation, which took him two years to write down, and he jokes that only one man or woman in the world ended up reading it.

 Remember, paintings are a crew game.

-“One of the things that are very clear to me now’s that each one the important components of my career need to do with the human beings around me … this is a collaborative business,” he says.
+“One of the things that is very clear to me now is that each of the important components of my career needs to do with the human beings around me … this is a collaborative business,” he says.

 “I began my business with Noam Bar and Sami Tamimi.
-I don’t suppose I would have had the braveness to set up a deli by myself.
+I wouldn’t have had the braveness to set up a deli by myself.

-“Noam Bar, who’s on the business aspect, no longer the meals aspect, he is a high risk-taker, and that aggregate may be very vital.”
+“Noam Bar, who’s on the business aspect, no longer the meals aspect, is a high risk-taker, and that aggregate may be vital.”